dboddie-canonical-work/disgorged-docs/parts-environment-variables.rst

    </h3>

-See `Parts lifecycle <parts-lifecycle.md>`__ and `Parts directories <parts-lifecycle.md#parts-environment-variables-heading--parts-directories>`__ for details on which directories are created and used when building a part.
+See :ref:`Parts lifecycle <parts-lifecycle>` and `Parts directories <parts-lifecycle.md#parts-environment-variables-heading--parts-directories>`__ for details on which directories are created and used when building a part.

 .. raw:: html